proxyconf/proxyconf/README.md

 # ProxyConf

 **ProxyConf** is a control plane for [Envoyproxy](https://www.envoyproxy.io/) that simplifies and secures API management in enterprise environments.
-It leverages the OpenAPI specification to streamline the configuration of Envoyproxy, providing a powerful yet user-friendly platform for managing, monitoring, and securing API traffic at scale.
+It leverages the OpenAPI specification to streamline the configuration of Envoyproxy, providing a powerful yet user-friendly platform for managing, and securing API traffic at scale.

 > [!WARNING]
 > ProxyConf is **currently in development** and under active construction ⚠️.
 While it may already be **usable for some cases**, there’s a good chance you’ll encounter **bugs or incomplete features**.